Virginia State Route 244: History

 Recent efforts by the Columbia Pike Revitalization Organization include the replacement of older traffic signals with newer and more aesthetic ones, and the addition of brick texture to crosswalks.
 County officials also teamed up with the Washington Metropolitan Area Transit Authority to increase mass transit service along the corridor.
 This new program called Pike Ride remodeled bus stops and doubled bus frequency along Columbia Pike.

-In 2006, the Arlington County and Fairfax County Board of Supervisors approved plans of bringing railed streetcars to Columbia Pike along an either a 5 or 6 mi stretch from the Pentagon to the Skyline area.
-VDOT, however, refused to allow a streetcar on a primary route; as well, other redevelopment projects were delayed by being subjected to the lengthy review and oversight processes required for state-maintained routes, creating friction with the Arlington County government.
-Thus, by their request, 3.3 mi of SR 244 – nearly its entire length in the county – was removed from the primary state highway system at the September 2010 meeting of Commonwealth Transportation Board.
+In 2006, the Arlington County and Fairfax County Board of Supervisors approved plans to bring streetcars to Columbia Pike along an either a five or six mile stretch from the Pentagon to the Skyline area.
+VDOT, however, refused to allow a streetcar on a primary route and associated redevelopment projects were delayed by the lengthy review and oversight processes required for state-maintained routes, creating friction with the Arlington County government.
+Thus, by their request, 3.3 mi of SR 244—nearly its entire length in the county—were removed from the primary state highway system at the September 2010 meeting of Commonwealth Transportation Board.
 It is now the unsigned County Route 23, a part of Arlington's locally maintained road system.
-0.37 mi of Columbia Pike, containing the eastern interchange with SR 27, remains in the primary system as a discontinuous segment of SR 244.
+0.37 mi of Columbia Pike, containing the eastern interchange with SR 27, remain in the primary system as a discontinuous segment of SR 244.
 Though the streetcar project was cancelled in 2014, the length has never been returned to the system.
 However, SR 244 continues to be fully posted as a through route in Arlington as its signs were never removed.

 In 2016, Arlington County proposed a "premium transit network" down Columbia Pike, using frequent buses in mixed traffic (not dedicated lanes) and purpose-built stops in place of streetcars.
-The westernmost third of the proposed 24 bus stops are open as of summer 2024.
+The westernmost third of the proposed twenty-four bus stops are open as of summer 2024.